Slow evolution of the metric perturbation due to a quasicircular inspiral into a Schwarzschild black hole: Conclusions

-There are a variety of natural extension to this work.
+There are a variety of natural extensions to this work.
 Firstly, with the numerical results we already have, we could immediately construct the first-order metric perturbation and its $r_0$ derivative in the RW gauge.
 Secondly, the partial annihilator approach can also be applied to the Teukolsky formalism \cite{Teukolsky:1973ha}.
-This would allow for the slow-time derivative of the metric perturbation of a particle moving on either circular or spherical orbits around a Kerr black hole to be calculated in either a radiation gauge \cite{Chrzanowski:1975wv,Kegeles:1979an,Wald:1978vm} or, following recent work, the Lorenz gauge \cite{Dolan:2021ijg}.
+This would allow for the slow-time derivative of the metric perturbation of a particle moving on either circular or spherical orbits around a Kerr black hole to be calculated in the radiation gauge \cite{Chrzanowski:1975wv,Kegeles:1979an,Wald:1978vm} following recent work by Green et al. \cite{Green:2019nam} and Toomani et al. \cite{Toomani:2021jlo}, who present regularised schemes on how to implement the second-order Teukolsky equation in Kerr.
+Alternatively, the same calculation could be done in the Lorenz gauge following the work of Dolan et al. \cite{Dolan:2021ijg}.
+Unfortunately, it seems unlikely that the method of partial annihilators will be directly applicable to second-order perturbations to give a compact source.
+The second-order perturbation to the Einstein tensor that appears in the second-order source is formed from quadratic combinations of the modes of the first-order metric perturbation and its derivatives and there is no obvious operator that would (partially) annihilate any pair of first-order modes, let alone all of them.

 Calculations for eccentric orbits are more challenging than circular orbits.
 The same partial annihilator method can be applied to eccentric orbit equations, arriving at sources which only have support within the radial libration region \cite{Hopper:2012ty}.
 For highly eccentric orbits it is likely that a time-domain approach would be preferable.
 In this approach, the derivative with respect to eccentricity or, e.g., the semi-major axis would only act on the source, leaving the time-domain operator unchanged.
 This suggests that already existing time-domain codes, e.g., \cite{Sundararajan:2007jg, Harms:2014dqa, Heffernan:2017cad}, could be quickly modified to calculate the slow-time derivatives for these orbits.